aridjayarecipes/cutesrecipes.web.app/content/post/1908-how-to-make-favorite-mix-fruit-salad.md

 - "1 tspoon black salt"
 recipeinstructions:
 - "Cut all fruits in small pieces.add dry fruit powder, powdered sugar, black salt.mix well, keep in refrigerator for ten minutes.and serve."
-- "When serve sprinkle cinnamon powder,it&#39;s optional.if you like you can add fresh malai also it tastes yum.you can skip sugar by honey but if you add honey,consume immediately."
+- "When serve sprinkle cinnamon powder,it's optional.if you like you can add fresh malai also it tastes yum.you can skip sugar by honey but if you add honey,consume immediately."
 categories:
 - Recipe
 tags: